Middle School Science at St. John School

 You can turn in your assignments in any of three ways:

-- Handwritten or typed papers that you hand directly to me;
+- Handwritten or typed papers that you personally place in my inbox;

 - Email attachment (I prefer that you send any attachments, as a Word Document or PDF, to email@example.com);